hlefebvr/idol/docs/tutorials/mixed-integer-programming/dantzig-wolfe/strong-branching.rst

 Phases
 ^^^^^^

 In this section, we will discuss how to implement phases with the strong branching rule.
-This is done using the :code:`StrongBranching::add_phase` method.
+This is done by using the :code:`StrongBranching::add_phase` method.
 This method takes three arguments: a phase type, which is used to indicate how each node should be solved, e.g., with some iteration limit, a maximum number of variables to consider, for restricted strong branching, and a maximum depth, used to trigger the phase based on the level of the current node in the Branch-and-Bound